What Does a Community Health Worker Do? And How Do I Become One

 Written by Coursera Staff • Updated on

-Discover the role of a community health worker and what it takes to become one, including types of community support, responsibilities, skills, and education needed.
+Discover the role of a community health worker and what it takes to become one, including types of community support, responsibilities, skills, and the education you’ll need.

 [Featured Image] A community health worker consults with two members of his community.

-Community health workers (CHWs) support the community in many ways by providing outreach, maternity support, first aid, education, advocacy, and informal counseling.
-They are frontline public health workers who build relationships with the community to bring essential services to the people, rather than being based in a formal health facility.
+Community health workers (CHWs) support communities in many ways by providing outreach, first aid, maternity support, education, advocacy, and informal counseling.
+In this role, you’ll be a frontline public health worker who builds relationships with the community to bring essential services to the people, rather than working in a formal health facility.

 Salary and job outlook

-Community health workers can expect to earn a median annual salary of $46,590 as of May 2021, according to the US Bureau of Labor Statistics (BLS) [1].
-Glassdoor estimates the average annual wage for community health workers to be $38,303 [2].
-The exact figure you can expect as a community health worker will likely depend on your specific role, location, and experience level.
+Community health workers can expect to earn a median annual salary of $48,200 as of August 2023, according to the US Bureau of Labor Statistics (BLS) [1].
+Glassdoor estimates the average annual wage for community health workers to be $43,236 [2].
+The exact figure you can expect as a community health worker typically depends on your specific role, location, and experience level.

-Overall, the need for community health workers is expected to grow faster than average.
-The number of job openings for health education specialists and community health workers is expected to increase by 12 percent [3].
+Overall, the need for community health workers is likely to grow faster than average over the next decade.
+The number of job openings for community health workers is expected to increase by 13 percent [1].

 Where they work

-Community health workers may work for government-run programs, non-profit organizations, health care agencies, and other community-based organizations.
+Organizations that hire community health workers may include government-run programs, nonprofit organizations, health care agencies, and other community-based organizations.

 Community health worker responsibilities

-A community health worker's responsibilities will vary depending on their position.
-A CHW working as an advocate for children will have very different responsibilities from someone working as a community health advisor, but both will be concerned with helping their respective communities with the available resources.
+A community health worker’s responsibilities will often vary depending on their position.
+A CHW working as an advocate for children may have very different responsibilities from someone working as a community health advisor, but both generally focus on helping their respective communities with the available resources.

-• Facilitating communication between community members and health and care organizations
+• Facilitating communication between community members and health or care organizations

-• Building a trusting relationship with the community in which they represent
+• Building a trusting relationship with the community you represent

 • Helping people understand their health or social conditions